AbstractSDK/cw-orchestrator/INSTALL.md

 # Installation

-Simply run the following command to add cw-orchestrator to your rust crate :
+Simply run the following command to add cw-orchestrator to your rust crate:

 ```bash
 cargo add cw-orch
 ```